Samillion/mpv-conf/README.md

   - `sub-file-paths` (separator) [[details](https://mpv.io/manual/master/#options-sub-file-paths)]
   - `taskbar-progress` [[details](https://mpv.io/manual/master/#options-taskbar-progress)]

-Please review the files before using to understand what is included.

 > [!IMPORTANT]
-> This configuration requires mpv v0.39+, as it utilizes features like `autocreate-playlist` introduced in that version (and some v0.38 nightlies), replacing the `autoload.lua` script as a native function.
+> mpv v0.39 or newer is required due to reliance on features like autocreate-playlist, which replaces autoload.lua with native functionality.
+> Please review the files before use to understand their contents.

 ## Configuration
 - Main configuration [[mpv.conf](./mpv.conf)]